Cthuulhaa/tiebenn/README.md

 ### :hammer_and_wrench: Create a virtual environment

 It is highly recommended to use a *virtual environment* to install software with several requirements.
-We select the folder where we will install the virtual environment (do not forget to replace the names between angle brackets).
+We move to the folder where we will install the virtual environment (do not forget to replace the names between angle brackets).
 The created environment can be then activated using `source`:

 ```bash
 python3 -m venv <path_to_virtual_environment>/<venv_tiebenn>